You are here

 Ringier Group launches «EqualVoice» initiative to increase women's visibility in media coverage

-As much as 75% of all Swiss media reports are about men.
+As much as 77% of all Swiss media reports are about men.
 According to the Global Media Monitoring Project 2016, the global figure is as high as 82%.
-Little has changed over the past three years: Blick.ch currently reports about men in 75% of its articles.
+Little has changed over the past three years: Blick.ch currently reports about men in 75% of its articles, compared to just 25% of articles about women.
 This raises questions: are there no women worth reporting on?
 Do men make for better headlines?
 Or is the skewed media portrayal simply a mirror of the labour market, where women are still under-represented in the boardrooms?
 Academics have coined the term ‘gender content gap’ to describe the phenomenon.
 It is a widely discussed issue that frequently comes up at Ringier, a globally active media corporation.

 Annabella Bassler, Chief Financial Officer of Ringier AG, said: ‘We want to achieve greater equality of representation between women and men in our media.’
 To that end, she has launched the EqualVoice initiative, which is aimed at making a difference both internally and externally.
 It is headed by the publisher Michael Ringier and the group CEO Marc Walder, who explained: ‘The purpose of EqualVoice is to improve the visibility of women in the media.’